DataHiveDevelopment/Laravel-Introspection/readme.md

 We utilize our own Socialite provider to authenticate users on our resource applications with our master user authentication application.
 This service also is the system that has Passport, issues OAuth tokens and manages OAuth clients.

-We have the following `user` table schema in place on our Resource servers:
+We have the following `user` table schema in place on our consuming applications (Resource Servers):

 ```php
 $table->bigIncrements('id');